 Epidermolysis Bullosa cannot be cured.
 The treatment is aimed at providing symptomatic-relief with the prevention of further complications.

 - A multidisciplinary team approach is important when caring for individuals affected by EB.
-They may include primary care physician, dermatologist, surgeon, physical therapist, nutritionist, specialist nurse, and even social workers
+They may include primary care physician, dermatologist, surgeon, physical therapist, dentist, nutritionist, specialist nurses, and social workers

 - Skin care: The blisters may be large in size and many in number; once they break open, the skin may be infected.
 The following methods recommended by the physician can ensure better care of the blisters and skin:

 - Puncture blisters: The blisters may be pierced open to drain the fluid that has accumulated inside.
 This can help prevent the blisters from spreading to other parts of the body

 - Use of antibiotic ointment, petroleum jelly, or other moisturizing substances to heal the blisters, which are then covered with a bandage